Interstitial ads are full-screen ads that appear during natural breaks in mobile apps or websites.

 Technical Considerations

 Interstitial ads are designed to load quickly to avoid any delay in the user experience.
-Optimizing the ad content and ensuring compatibility across different devices and platforms is essential.
+Optimizing the ad content and ensuring compatibility across different devices and platforms is key.

 For example, a mobile site must ensure that the ads load smoothly without affecting the overall performance of the site.
 This technical optimization helps prevent slow or unresponsive graphics that could frustrate users and lead to a poor user experience.